-We’ll look at the conventional way to smoke wax first, and then we’ll look at the MacGyver-like methods we all need to know for when we’re fresh out readily available tools and equipment.
+We’ll look at the conventional way to smoke wax first.
+Then we’ll look at the MacGyver-like methods we all need to know for when we’re out of available tools and equipment.

 The most prevalent and popular tool for smoking wax is a bong-looking water pipe, commonly referred to as a dab rig.

 The difference between the rig and a bongis that bong’s are used for raw flower, while rigs don’t have a bowl for flower.